Cyfrin/aderyn/README.md

 **Aderyn is an open-source public good developer tool.** It is a Rust-based solidity smart contract static analyzer designed to help protocol engineers and security researchers find vulnerabilities in Solidity code bases.

-Thanks to its collection of static vulnerability detectors, running Cyfrin Aderyn on your Solidity codebase will **highlight potential vulnerabilities**, drastically reducing the potential for unknown issues in your Solidity code and giving you the time to focus on more complex problems.

-Built using **Rust**, Aderyn integrates seamlessly into small and **enterprise-level development workflows**, offering lighting-fast command-line functionality and a framework to [build custom detectors](https://cyfrin.gitbook.io/cyfrin-docs/aderyn-cli/detectors-quickstart) to adapt to your codebase.

 You can read the [Cyfrin official documentation](https://cyfrin.gitbook.io/cyfrin-docs/aderyn-cli/readme) for an in-depth look at Aderyn's functionalities.

 There is also an officially supported [VSCode extension](https://github.com/Cyfrin/vscode-aderyn/) for Aderyn.
 Download from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Cyfrin.aderyn&ssr=false#overview) and start identifying vulnerabilities in your Solidity code with ease.